WE Fitness Listed by incransom Ransomware Group

 On February 25, 2026, fitness company WE Fitness was listed on the leak site of the incransom ransomware group after attackers exfiltrated internal files during a ransomware incident.
 The listing includes the company’s contact email info@wefitnesssociety.com and phone number 02-059-3939.
 While the exact number of people affected remains unknown, anyone who has interacted with WE Fitness — whether as a member, former customer, or employee — may have personal information now at risk.

 Public reporting on the incransom leak site indicates that WE Fitness suffered a ransomware attack in which internal documents were taken before encryption.
 The group published a disclosure page on February 25, 2026, showing sample data and contact details.
-No full dataset has been publicly released yet, but the presence of the company on the leak site confirms that exfiltrated material is being used as leverage.
+No full dataset has been publicly released yet, but the presence of the company on the leak site states that exfiltrated material is being used as leverage.
 Available reporting describes the exposed material as internal files; the precise volume and specific data fields have not been independently verified by third parties.

 Why This Matters for You and Your Family